Who We Are

 A board of distinguished scholars at Montclair State will help guide the activities and policies of the Research Academy.

-Dr. Milton Fuentes received his MA in Psychology with a concentration in Latino Mental Health from Montclair State University and his Psy.D in clinical psychology from the Graduate School of Applied and Professional Psychology at Rutgers University.
-He completed a pre-doctoral fellowship in clinical and community psychology at Yale University and directed a one-year epidemiological study at Columbia University.
-He is currently an Associate Professor of Psychology and Interim Director of the Research Academy for University Learning at Montclair State University, a licensed psychologist in New Jersey and New York as well as the Director of the Clinical and Community Studies laboratory in the Psychology department.
-He is a founding member and former president of the Latino Psychological Association of New Jersey and the immediate Past President of the National Latina/o Psychological Association.
+Director Dr. Milton Fuentes received his MA in Psychology with a concentration in Latino Mental Health from Montclair State University and his Psy.D in clinical psychology from the Graduate School of Applied and Professional Psychology at Rutgers University.
+He completed a pre-doctoral fellowship in clinical and community psychology at Yale University and secured post-doctoral training in epidemiology at Columbia University.
+He is currently an Associate Professor of Psychology and the Director of the Research Academy for University Learning at Montclair State University, a licensed psychologist in New Jersey and New York as well as the Director of the Clinical and Community Studies laboratory in the Psychology department.
+He is a founding member and former president of the Latino Psychological Association of New Jersey and the 2012 President of the National Latina/o Psychological Association.
 Dr. Fuentes' interests are in the areas of teaching and learning, motivation, and diversity.
-He serves as a consultant to several schools and community-based programs, including the Puerto Rican Family Institute.
+He serves as a consultant to several university and community-based programs.

 Assistant Director, Research Academy for University Learning; Adjunct Professor, First-Year Writing